patrick330602/hexo-generator-opengraph-image/README.md

-# hexo-generator-og-image
+# hexo-generator-opengraph-image

-Generate OpenGraph Images for your every post
+Generate OpenGraph Images for your every post in Hexo.